Morphisms of pre-Calabi-Yau categories and morphisms of cyclic $A_{\infty}$-categories: Pre-Calabi-Yau categories

 \subsection{The necklace graded Lie algebra}

-In order to recall what a pre-Calabi-Yau structure on $\MA$ is, one first defines a graded Lie algebra, called the \textbf{necklace graded Lie algebra} and appearing in \cite{ktv}.
-As a graded vector space, this graded Lie algebra is $\Multi^{\bullet}(\Br(\MA)[d])^{C_{\llg(\bullet)}}[d+1]$.
-In order to define a graded Lie bracket on this space, we first define a new operation as follows.
+In order to recall what a pre-Calabi-Yau structure on a graded quiver $\MA$ is, one first defines a graded Lie algebra, called the \textbf{necklace graded Lie algebra} and appearing in \cite{ktv}.
+As a graded vector space, this graded Lie algebra is $\Multi^{\bullet}_d(\MA)^{C_{\llg(\bullet)}}[d+1]$.
+To define a graded Lie bracket on this space, we first define a new operation as follows.

-\begin{definition} Consider a graded quiver $\MA$ with set of objects $\MO$ as well as tuples of elements of $\bar{\MO}$ given by $\bar{\bar{x}}=(\bar{x}^1,...,\bar{x}^n),\bar{\bar{y}}=(\bar{y}^{1},...,\bar{y}^m)\in\bar{\bar{\MO}}$ such that $\rrt(\bar{y}^1)=x_j^v$ and $\llt(\bar{y}^{m})=x_{j-1}^v$ for some $v\in\llbracket 1,n \rrbracket$ and $j\in \llbracket 1, \llg(\bar{x}^v) \rrbracket$.
-The \textbf{inner necklace composition at $v$,$j$} of elements $s_{d+1}F^{\doubar{x}}\in\Multi^{\doubar{x}}(\Br(\MA)[d])[d+1]$ and $s_{d+1}G^{\doubar{y}}\in\Multi^{\doubar{y}}(\Br(\MA)[d])[d+1]$ is given by
+\begin{definition} Consider a graded quiver $\MA$ with set of objects $\MO$ as well as tuples of elements of $\bar{\MO}$ given by $\bar{\bar{x}}=(\bar{x}^1,...,\bar{x}^n),\bar{\bar{y}}=(\bar{y}^{1},...,\bar{y}^m)\in\bar{\bar{\MO}}$ such that $\rrt(\bar{y}^1)=x_{j}^v$ and $\llt(\bar{y}^{m})=x_{j-1}^v$ for some $v\in\llbracket 1,n \rrbracket$ and $j\in \llbracket 2, \llg(\bar{x}^v) \rrbracket$.
+The \textbf{inner necklace composition at $v$,$j$} of elements $s_{d+1}F^{\doubar{x}}\in\Multi^{\doubar{x}}_d(\MA)[d+1]$ and $s_{d+1}G^{\doubar{y}}\in\Multi^{\doubar{y}}_d(\MA)[d+1]$ is given by

 with